ajm01/batch-kube-prototype-partitions/batchjob.md

 **NOTE**: This Operator will be installed in the "my-postgresql-operator-dev4devs-com" namespace and will be usable from this namespace only.
 #### <i>Create a database to be used by the sample application</i>
 Database operator Default Service Account Pull Secret patch:<br>
 Much like the ingress service accounts, the DB Operator default service account will need to be patched with a pull secret configured for your personal docker account.

- - switch to th edefault context:
+ - switch to the my-postgresql-operator-dev4devs-com context:
  ```shell
  > kubectl config set-context --current --namespace=my-postgresql-operator-dev4devs-com
 ```